 Nevertheless if you warn the righteous man, that the righteous sin not, and he does not sin, he shall surely live, because he is (took) warning; also you have delivered your soul (Ezekiel 3:18-21).
 It was noted that the watchman was a familiar figure in the ancient Near East; it was his duty to watch for approaching enemies and to warn the city of the danger.
 In the same manner God's watchman are called to warn both the wicked and the righteous who are transgressing God's commandments.

 Scripture reveals a time when warning was given by God's man of the hour (Jeremiah), but the people failed to response: Thus saith the Lord, Stand in the ways, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls.
 But they (the people) said, We will not walk therein.

 Also I set watchmen over you, saying, Hearken to the sound of the trumpet.
 But they said, We will not hearken (Jeremiah 6:16-17).
 God's response to the people's rejection: Hear, O earth; behold, I will bring evil (calamity) upon this people, even the fruit of their thoughts, because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).

-It was noted that the people's stubborn refusal to walk in the traditional ways of true righteousness is often mentioned by Jeremiah.
+The people's stubborn refusal to walk in the traditional ways of true righteousness was often mentioned by Jeremiah.
 Moving in their own paths and following their own way would only lead to Judah's destruction.